cacophony-wj/LeS/README.md

 _PI CHO_ is based off of SH but has more customization options that I've seen anywhere.
 Good luck preventing stonework from shining like headlights.

 _Amon's ENB_ comes highly recommended from _Living Skyrim_ and other users.
 It's supposed to be pretty light so this should be your first choice if stuff gets stuttery.

-_Rudy_ will technically work but is not recommended as it has no variant which supports Cathedral Weathers.

 _Serio's ENB_ is probably the best ENB for customizing with the _Cathedral Weathers MCM_.
 It's also performance friendly for those without beast rigs.
 Be warned though, it's brighter than the rest.